robflop/megumin.love/docs/API.md

 ---

-## `GET /conInfo`
+## `GET /meta`

-Returns necessary data for the client to properly connect to the server, such as whether the website is proxied to SSL and what port it is being run on.
+Returns meta information about the website, such as the current version as well as connection info such as the port or whether the instance is behind a proxy.
-(Mostly used by the browser to connect to websocket server etc, very likely not necessary for API use outside of that)
+Mostly used when accessing the website in a browser, so that the browser fills in relevant data on the page and establishes connections properly.

 ### Headers